A National Perspective

-The Scottish Government recently published a review of the strategic commissioning plans (PDF – This link will take you away from our website).
+The Scottish Government published a review of the strategic commissioning plans in October 2016 (PDF – This link will take you away from our website).
 This provides an overview of the content and approach of the plans, and identifies common themes and key areas for further development.
 The summary of this overview is below:

 - Overall Content and approach – high level

 - Reach and quality of engagement – comprehensive